 Classes are small and most are assigned with either two teachers or a teacher and aide in order to better cater for the individual learning needs of the student population.
-Students also have access to a Wellbeing Coordinator and School Counsellor at the Hebersham Campus, and a School Coordinator at Lawson.
+Students also have access to a Campus Coordinator, Wellbeing Coordinator and Counsellor at the Hebersham Campus, and a Campus Coordinator at Lawson.

 The school canteen at Hebersham provides nutritious lunches at a very low cost.
-There is a clothing pool offering warm clothing to students in need.
+Both campuses run a breakfast program using donations obtained from Foodbank, parents, local businesses and other agencies.
+There is a free clothing pool offering warm clothing to students in need.

 Blacktown Youth College works in partnership with a wide range of community groups.
 For example, students attended programs or were referred to the PCYC, Headspace, Blacktown Area Community Centres and various other local community agencies.
 There is also a strong partnership with Productivity Bootcamp, who offer training in several areas relating to the construction industry.
 In addition, we have local businesses willing to support our students by offering work experience.
-In order to equip students with life and work skills, Blacktown Youth College offers students the opportunity to study towards obtaining their Learner Driver Permits.